ewhitesides/EventLogTools/README.md

     Try {
         $ErrorActionPreference = 'Stop'
-        Command1 -Verbose:$Verbose #if MyFunction was called with Verbose switch, we want verbose output from this as well Command2                   #this command generates a lot of misc verbose output, so we exclude it.
+        Command1 -Verbose:$Verbose     #if MyFunction was called with Verbose switch, we want verbose output from this as well
+        Command2                       #this command generates a lot of misc verbose output, so we exclude it.
+        Write-Verbose 'this is a test' #if MyFunction was called with Verbose switch, then $VerbosePreference will equal 'Continue' and this message will be output
         ErrorCommand                   #this command generates an error
         Command3 -Verbose:$Verbose     #this command is never executed because of the above Error }
     Catch {
         $ErrorActionPreference = 'Continue' #allows error to be passed down the pipeline